loualrid/scenejs_on_rails/README.md

       var texturePath = "node/objects/space/planets/awesome_sun/";
 ```
-Then your plugin should have its main js file be at Rails.root / vendor / javascripts / scenejs_plugins / node / objects / space / planets / awesome_sun.js
+Then your plugin should have its main js file be at Rails.root / lib / assets / javascripts / scenejs_plugins / node / objects / space / planets / awesome_sun.js

-For your images, they should be in Rails.root / vendor / javascripts / scenejs_plugins / node / objects / space / planets / awesome_sun (with awesome_sun being
+For your images, they should be in Rails.root / lib / assets / javascripts / scenejs_plugins / node / objects / space / planets / awesome_sun (with awesome_sun being
 a directory) and then linked like so:

 ```javascript